 There are certain physical conditions such as Patellar Tendonitis, Runner’s Knee, etc. that can contribute to the sudden knee pain in winter.
 In addition, a lack of vitamin D can also increase tenderness which eventually results in increased discomfort and pain.

-In such scenarios, you may consult the doctor for medications to help you eliminate the pain.
+In such scenarios, you may consult the doctor for medications to help you eliminate the pain and you can also try home remedies for mild knee pain.

 There are several shreds of evidence that support the possibility of knee pain in winter.
 Here are some possible causes of knee pain due to changes in the weather: